 “Hoyt?”
 Someone yelped.
 She could feel the horrified fear shoot through the crowd.
 Hoyt had a name in the countryside?
 Why?
 No street gossip indicated he shook down farmers and poor merchants in small towns for money.
-It would surprise her, if he did.
+It would surprise her if he did.
 Not only was Hoyt a city boy, the barons who collected the taxes from the countryfolk would not appreciate his interference in their own wealth stealing.
-Barons had access to greater law enforcement options that the typical city dweller, and they could make life very, very difficult for a man who preferred to remain least-in-sight and let others break the law for him.
+Barons had access to greater law enforcement options than the typical city-dweller and they could make life very, very difficult for a man who preferred to remain least-in-sight and let others break the law for him.

 “Give me that back, and I won’t mention your interference to him.”

 She held up the crop and studied it, waving it back and forth slowly.
 “This?
 Why?
 So you can beat another poor farmer some more and make us all late?”